SteveBeeblebrox/JSION/README.md

 ## Motivation & Goals
 + Any valid JSON should be valid JSION
 + JSION should work the same on a minified form as it does in an equivalent expanded form.
-## Known Issues
-+ Escaping quotes brakes some things like unquoted properties.
-A fix is being tested.